MattSanders212/ai-case-study/README.md

 *Business Activities*

-* What specific problem is the company or project trying to solve?
 While this is not a major problem in the gaming industry right now.
 The potential for games to take another major step in revolutionizing gaming could aide in what most game developers of RPGs are trying to create forever games

-* Who is the company's intended customer?
-Is there any information about the market size of this set of customers?
 The original idea for this company it to target companies which mainly produce rpg game development.
 This is a market that has started to explode in recent years and is showing no signs of stopping especially with big upcoming releases such as GTA 6 coming soon which seem already seems to have people hooked without even a trailer.

 ![Alt text](<RPG game market .png>) https://www.statista.com/outlook/dmo/app/games/role-playing-games/worldwide#revenue

-* What solution does this company offer that their competitors do not or cannot offer?
-(What is the unfair advantage they utilize?)
 Majority of the advantage seems to come from their networking skills and connections which landed them over 100m in funding which has blown away their competition.
 Along with this, the company plans to open source its engine in an effort to encourage more collaboration in aiding their research.